brightcove/brightcove-player-sdk-ios-oux/README.md

 ===========
 BrightcoveOUX is a plugin for [Brightcove Player SDK for iOS][bcovsdk] that provides support for Brightcove OnceUX server side ad stitching.
 Its use is relatively straightforward.

-    [1] BCOVOUXAdComponentDisplayContainer *displayContainer = [[BCOVOUXAdComponentDisplayContainer alloc] initWithAdComponentContainer:self.videoContainer companionSlots:nil];
+    [1] BCOVOUXAdComponentDisplayContainer *displayContainer = [[BCOVOUXAdComponentDisplayContainer alloc] initWithCompanionSlots:@[]];

         BCOVPlayerSDKManager *manager = [BCOVPlayerSDKManager sharedManager];

-    [2] id<BCOVPlaybackController> controller = [manager createOUXPlaybackControllerWithViewStrategy:[manager BCOVOUXdefaultControlsViewStrategy]];
+    [2] id<BCOVPlaybackController> playbackController = [sdkManager createOUXPlaybackControllerWithViewStrategy:nil];

-        controller.delegate = self;
-    [3] [controller addSessionConsumer:displayContainer];
+    [3] [playbackController addSessionConsumer:displayContainer];

-    [4] [self.videoContainer addSubview:controller.view];
+    [4] [self.videoContainer addSubview:playbackController.view];

     [5] BCOVVideo *video = [BCOVVideo videoWithURL:[NSURL URLWithString:<url-to-once-ux-video>]];
-    [6] [controller setVideos:@[ video ]];
+    [6] [playbackController setVideos:@[ video ]];
-        [controller play];
+        [playbackController play];

 Let's break this code down into steps, to make it a bit simpler to digest:

-1. First you will want to create an BCOVOUXAdComponentDisplayContainer.
-This object will provide the ad UI and help manage any companion slots.
-Pass in the view you want the ad UI to show up in and any companion slots that you have, if any.
+1. First create a `BCOVOUXAdComponentDisplayContainer`.
+This object will help manage companion slots.
+Pass in the companion slots that you have, if any.
-1. BCOVOUX adds some category methods to BCOVPlaybackManager.
+1. BrightcoveOUX adds some category methods to `BCOVPlaybackManager`.
 The first of these is `-createOUXPlaybackControllerWithViewStrategy:`.
 Use this method to create your playback controller.
+You will typically pass `nil` for the view strategy.
-1. In order for the BCOVOUXAdComponentDisplayContainer to display ad information and populate companion ad views, it must be added as a session consumer.
+1. In order for the `BCOVOUXAdComponentDisplayContainer` to display ad information and populate companion ad views, it must be added as a session consumer.
-1. Add the playback controller's view to your video container.
-This will probably be the same view you used in step 1.
+1. Add the playback controller's view to the video container in your own view hierarchy.
-1. Create a BCOVVideo using the URL to your OnceUX VMAP document.
+1. Create a `BCOVVideo` using the URL to your OnceUX video.
 1. Load the video into the playback controller.

 If you have questions or need help, we have a support forum for Brightcove's native Player SDKs at [https://groups.google.com/forum/#!forum/brightcove-native-player-sdks][forum] .